 Andis Professional Clipper and Trimmer Kit

 Andis offer a good combo kit with both clipper and trimmer at a good price.
 If you’re ok to work with a cable, you’ll be very happy with these.

 There are a few different types of chairs that you’ll need in your salon.
 Picking the best salon chair comes down to design and what will be practical for the type of service you perform in the salon.

 - Stylist chair & stools

-You’ll not necessarily need a dryer chair or specific reception chairs, this can you wait with and get at a later stage as you can use any chair you can get hold of that you find acceptable in the meantime.
+You’ll not necessarily need a dryer chair or specific reception chairs, this you can get at a later stage, as you can use any chair you can get hold of that you find acceptable in the meantime.